nickibeaks/btc-scrna-training/material/docs/quality-control.md

 ### 1. Running pipeline

 To improve reproducibility we suggest several thresholds based on multiple reports on literature (see below).
-In addition, for this training we will leverage a dataset derived MSK Spectrum [[1]](https://www.nature.com/articles/s41586-022-05496-1).
+In addition, for this training we will leverage a dataset derived from MSK Spectrum [[1]](https://www.nature.com/articles/s41586-022-05496-1).
 The dataset can be download through the BTC Buckets [[2]]().

 #### 1.1.
 On HPC